 For best results, you want to have both soluble and insoluble fiber in your diet.

 A video of my youngest son trying Natto for the first time.
 He tells his Japanese host that it’s “not bad” and they are pleased to hear it.
-I’ll take him at his word.
-But still…it looks yuck!
-I’m told it’s a great source of pro-biotics.
+I’ll just have take him at his word because it looks…yuck!
+It’s a great source of pro-biotics.
 So maybe it’s worth a try?

 We all know that pro-biotics, those microorganisms that are found in yogurt and kefir, are important to digestive health.
 But the health benefits of pro-biotics goes way beyond good digestion.
 Pro-biotics play a crucial role in your overall health.
 They help to keep your heart healthy, they help your body to assimilate important nutrients.
 Studies show that they are also crucial to good mental health.
 Google “gut second brain” to see the many connections between good digestive health and mental health.